ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 operators.
 See Section 4 of [@!RFC9091] for discussion of Privacy Considerations for PSD DMARC

-#  Minimum Implementations

-Domain owners, mediators, and mail receivers can all claim to implement DMARC, but what that means will depend on their role in the transmission of mail.
-To remove any ambiguity from the claims, this document specifies the following minimum criteria that must be met for each agent to rightly claim to be "implementing DMARC".

-Domain Owner: To implement DMARC, a Domain Owner MUST configure its domain to convey its concern that unauthenticated mail be rejected or at least treated with suspicion.
-Furthermore, the Domain Owner MUST actively solicit aggregate feedback reports regarding mail using its domain.
-This means that it MUST publish a policy record that:

-* Has a p tag with a value of 'quarantine' or 'reject'
-* Has a rua tag with at least one valid URI
-* If applicable, has an sp tag with a value of 'quarantine' or 'reject'
-* If desired, has an np tag with a value of 'quarantine' or 'reject'

-While 'none' is a syntactically valid value for both p, sp, and np tags, the practical value of any of those tags being 'none' means that the Domain Owner is still gathering information about mail flows for the domain or sub-domains.
-It is not yet ready to commit to conveying a severity of concern for unauthenticated email using its domain.

-Mediator: To implement DMARC, a mediator MUST do the following before passing the message to the next hop or rejecting it as appropriate:

-* Perform DMARC verification checks on inbound mail
-* Perform verification on any authentication checks recorded by previous mediators.
-* Record the results of its authentication checks in message headers for consumption by later hosts.

-Mail Receiver: To implement DMARC, a mail receiver MUST do the
-following:

-* Perform DMARC verification checks on inbound mail
-* Perform verification checks on any authentication check results recorded by mediators that handled the message prior to its reaching the Mail Receiver.
-* Send aggregate reports to Domain Owners at least every 24 hours when a minimum of 100 messages with that domain in the RFC5322.From header field have been seen during the reporting period

 #   Other Topics {#other-topics}

 This section discusses some topics regarding choices made in the